followcrom/momento_contento/README.md

 ### form.html

-- An include in index.html with the form attributes
+- An include in index.html with the form attributes.

 ### submitted.html

-- Posts the form and returns the users’ contribution
+- Posts the form and returns the users’ contribution.

 ### large.css